smaurice101/maadsbml/docs/source/maadsbmlnotebook.rst

 .. code-block::
    :emphasize-lines: 1

+   # This function is a system function to capture broken pipe network issues - DO NOT MODIFY
    def readifbrokenpipe(jres,hasseasonality):
       # this function is called if there is a broken pipe network issue
       pkey=""